Forena Reports is built of the idea of using SQL to get data out of a database and use XHTML and CSS to format it into web reports.

-A What You See Is What You Get (WYSIWYG) compatible report editor is provided to make the creation of a basic reports very easy.
+Novice users may want to start by creating reports & charts using the built-in What You See Is What You Get (WYSIWYG) compatible report editor, for which a WYSIWYG Reporting Guide is available to get started.
+This editor makes the creation of a basic reports very easy.
 You don't have to know XHTML and CSS to create a simple report, but the more you now about HTML and CSS, the more you will be able to achieve.

 The main differences with other open source reporting solutions are: